 Trees or lianes; 5-O-methyl flavonols, flavones +, alkaloids?; primary stem with separate bundles; (vessels in radial multiples); rays 6-9-seriate; (secondary phloem with broad rays); (nodes 1:4); mucilage cells +; leaves opposite, lamina margins entire or toothed; inflorescence axillary (terminal), branched; plants monoecious or flowers perfect; receptacle small; P 2-many, outer members in pairs; A 6-25, anthers latrorse to extrorse (± introrse), connective somewhat prolonged; pollen disulcate, pantoporate or inaperturate, monads or tetrads, endexine lamellate; G 1 (2), style 0, stigma ± penicillate; compitum necessarily 0; ovule 1/carpel, pendulous, ?type, micropyle bistomal, parietal tissue 9-30+ cells across, nucellar cap ca 6 cells across, hypostase +; megaspore mother cells at base of nucellus, embryo sac much elongated (few), reaching micropyle; seed with a circular cap; testa vascularized, almost all cell walls thick, outer layers lignified, palisade, (mesotesta not lignified); thin layer of nucellus persistent, embryo suspensor multicellular, multiseriate; n = 9, x = 7 (?6, ?8).

 Age.
+Pollen of Trimeniaceae is reported from Brazil in deposits ca 100 Ma, and from West Africa and southeast Australia somewhat later in the Cretaceous (Dettmann & Jarzen 1990 and references).
 Distinctive trimeniaceous seeds, albeit without the vascularized testa of extant taxa, have been found in Late Albian deposits some 118 Ma in Hokkaido, Japan (Yamada et al. 2008).

 Evolution: Pollination Biology & Seed Dispersal.
 For pollination, see Bernhardt et al. (2003) and Luo et al. (2018); stigmatic self-incompatibility occurs here, and both wind and insects may be involved in pollination (hence ambophily).